linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 - **Route** a strings that represents an internal routing.
 The expected behavior is application dependent.
 - **Template** is a sprintf compatible template.
 At minimum a bgo reasoner should be able  just to manage the substitution of *%s*.

-It also defines some individuals for algorithms for partitions organization.
+It also defines some subclasses for describing grouping functions in partitions: amount sum (default), accounts count, trend average; and some individuals for sort ordering (ascending/descending) and sort criteria (abs/natural)

 BGO is expressed in a [owl file](bgo.rdf) serialized as RDF xml.
 You can edit the file by hand or using [Protégé](https://protege.stanford.edu/)